What is Deus Ex Machina? Transcript (Spanish and English Subtitles Available in Video. Click HERE for Spanish Transcript)

 Stories like this one don’t happen in real life.
 But this hypothetical scenario might help you understand the plot device called Dues Ex Machina.

 Deus Ex Machina is Latin for “God from the machine,” and the device has been around since the time of Greek theater.
 The ancient playwright Euripides popularized the technique.
-His tragedies placed characters in these confounding situations; they strove to resolve their dilemmas only to be saved from defeat at the last moment by an early form of special effect.
+His tragedies placed characters in these confounding situations; they strove to resolve their conflicts only to be saved from defeat at the last moment by an early form of special effect.
 See, Euripides enjoyed delivering gods to the stage with the help of a machine kind of like a crane.
 Hence the name, Deus Ex Machina.

 This plot device has been used ever since by writers struggling to find an ending to their story.
 You might have seen it in William Golding’s novel Lord of the Flies about children stranded on an island who are rescued by a naval officer who happens to be passing the island.
 Charles Dickens used it in Oliver Twist, Tolkien did too in Lord of the Rings.
 Even Shakespeare was known to rely on the technique from time to time.
 And when Deus Ex Machina is used, readers almost always feel—meh—a little let down.